Get emergency food

-We know that crisis can strike anyone and we also understand how difficult it can be to think about walking through a foodbank door.
-That’s why our foodbank volunteers aim to welcome everyone who comes to the foodbank with compassion, kindness and a listening ear.
+We know that crisis can strike anyone and we also understand how difficult it can be to walk through a food bank door.
+That’s why our volunteers welcome everyone who comes to the food bank with compassion, kindness and a listening ear.

 Whilst your food parcel is being prepared, a volunteer will offer you a hot drink and a biscuit.
 They will also be available if you would like to have a chat.
 The volunteer can help you pack your food parcel into bags.
 If possible, please bring your own bags.